yueMaHello/CompareAccessibility/README.md

       * renderer.addBreak(70, 150, new SimpleFillSymbol(SimpleFillSymbol.STYLE_SOLID,new SimpleLineSymbol(SimpleLineSymbol.STYLE_SOLID,new Color([0,0,0,0.1]),1)).setColor(new Color([249, 238, 237,0.90])));
 #### Woops, the App can't run after changing a new dataset:
  1. You need to restart the server from terminal/cmd (Rerun 'npm start').
+ 2. If it still runs into error, you may need to compare the new dataset and the old dataset.
+Make sure everything is the same, except numbers.